-Everton fans will hope that's where the similarities end.
+Everton supporters will hope that's where the similarities end.

-Before he became the face of Walkers crisps, and long before his first social-media spats with Arsenal fan Piers Morgan, Lineker scored 30 league goals in his one-and-only year at Goodison Park.
+Before he became the face of Walkers crisps, and long before his first social media spats with Arsenal fan Piers Morgan, Lineker scored 30 league goals in his only year at Goodison Park.

 By the start of the following season, he was a Barcelona player.
-Terry Venables paid £2.8 million to take English football's most prolific frontman to Spain, giving the player the chance to play European football (English clubs were banned at the time following the Heysel disaster).
+Terry Venables paid £2.8 million to take English football's most prolific frontman to Spain, giving him the chance to play European football (English clubs were banned at the time following the Heysel Stadium disaster in 1985).

 B/R Football @brfootball

 Everton will let Romelu Lukaku leave—but only if they receive an offer of £100m [@LivEchoEFC] https://t.co/U3S86K4Ra22017-4-17 22:16:12